mathifonseca/grails-version-update/README.md

     1.0.0 > It's official and published.
 Also upgraded to Grails 2.3.5 and improved performance.
     1.1.0 > Now working for updating plugin versions.
 Upgraded to Grails 2.3.8.
     1.1.1 > Fixed bug in plugin version updating.
+    1.2.0 > Added shortcuts for increasing major, minor and patch versions.